dempe/pinterest-java/CONTRIBUTING.md

 ### Tests

 I currently have two types of tests: unit tests and system tests (STests).
 The unit tests should _never_ fail.
-The system tests are hitting live data, so they break often.
-I plan to add some mocked out integration tests soon as a middle ground.
+The system tests are hitting live data, so unfortunately, they break often.

 To run the system tests, put your Pinterest access token in the root of this repo in a file called `.access_token`.